StanfordASL/NASA_ULI_Xplane_Simulator/src/README.md

 - STEP 1: `python3 examples/image_dataloader.py`
     - sample pytorch dataloader to load images and corresponding state variables
+    - saves an example pytorch dataloader in `scratch/dataloader`

 ## train DNN
 - code to train an LEC for vision to estimate distance to centerline and other state information for an airplane in X-Plane